JDaniel26-Bory/holbertonschool-shell/permissions/README.md

 Who am I,command is whoami, Write a script that prints the effective username of the current user.

 Groups Write a script that prints all the groups the current user is part of.

+New owner, command sudo chown you some file, Write a script that changes the owner of the file hello to the user betty.